jcrecio/JavaISA/README.md

 A comprehensive Docker-based tool for automatically generating JML (Java Modeling Language) specifications from Java code using the Daikon invariant detector.
 This tool is the **first step in a novel workflow** for translating object-oriented Java programs into formal Isabelle/HOL specifications for automated theorem proving and verification.

-⚠️This project is the continuation of the archived repository https://github.com/jcrecio/java2jml
+⚠️This project is the continuation of the archived repository https://github.com/jcrecio/java2jml ❗Pending to integrate with auto generation of unit tests with Evosuite

 ## Table of Contents